Raghavs123/Portfolio/readme.md

 # Portfolio Website

-This is a dark-light contrast website for a portfolio.
-It includes a bit of custom JavaScript for the typewriter effect and uses a script called "Lightbox" for the project modals.
+This is a dark-light contrast portfolio website.
+It includes a bit of custom JavaScript for the typewriter effect and uses a script called "Lightbox" for the project models.

 <img src="./images/screen.png" />